fpsthirty/poe2-lootfilter/README.md

 ## Basic principles of this project:
 1. 💯 <ins>Pick everything you see on the ground, on any area level</ins>.
 At AreaLevel *1+ / 65+ / 71+ / 75+* you see fewer and fewer items that have str- & dex-requirements on them and other useless items for your class. <br> **Characters of level 90+**: check out the "Endgame custom rules" section to apply additional rules for hiding potentially excessive items.
 2. 🖋️ <ins>Minimalism for equipment styles</ins>: ~99% of the equipment is garbage that doesn't deserve much custom styling, <br>**but you'll see a colorful 🎨 design of currency, map-specific items etc**.
-Special equipment stylization applies in four cases:
+Special equipment stylization applies in the following cases:
    - for the best bases of the corresponding slot, on which the maximum affix tier *(itemLevel 81–82)* can be generated;
    - for some infrequent items on low-level characters: jewelry, belts, and Chiming staff;
    - items with additional quality *(caster weapons and armors only)*;
-   - bases for crafting uniques with Chance Orb.
+   - bases for crafting uniques with Chance Orb;
+   - unique items with a base that theoretically can be either very expensive (Astramentis, etc.) or very cheap.
 3. 📖 <ins>Ultimate documentation</ins>: in just a couple minutes you can familiarize yourself with the styles of ~95% of the items in the game and ~95% of the rules for showing/hiding items - there are over a dozen screenshots of how lootfilter works at the end of the article.
 If you're only interested in individual rules/styles, you can find them in the table of contents *(look at the beginning of the lootfilter file)*

 More details are listed inside the `.lootfilter`-file.<br><br>
-For now, I've only created one version of lootfilter — **for caster classes**🧙‍♀️<br>
+For now, I've only created one version of lootfilter — **for casters**🧙‍♀️<br>
 *Note*: is not for a specific caster class, but **for the gameplay style** of your chosen class 🧔🧝🐻

 ## Installation / Connection: